wesleyscholl/argo-workflows/README.md

 ## What is Argo Workflows?

-Argo Workflows is an open source container-native workflow engine for orchestrating parallel jobs on Kubernetes..
+Argo Workflows is an open source container-native workflow engine for orchestrating parallel jobs on Kubernetes.
 Argo Workflows is implemented as a Kubernetes CRD (Custom Resource Definition).

 * Define workflows where each step is a container.